-Potter Heigham is a bustling village, especially during the summer months, and is one of the largest boating centres of the Norfolk Broads.
-There are riverside boat yards where boats can be hired and plenty of facilities for holiday-makers.
+Potter Heigham is a bustling village, especially during the summer months, and is one of the largest boating centres on the Norfolk Broads.
+There are riverside boat yards where boats can be hired and plenty of facilities for holidaymakers.
 Potter Heigham is renowned for its medieval three-arched stone bridge which crosses the River Thurne.
 Nearby is Heigham Sound where there is an abundance of waterfowl and it is a popular place for pleasure craft.

-Horsey Mere is the Broad nearest to the sea and is separated from the salt water by sand dunes.
+Horsey Mere is the broad nearest to the sea and is separated from the salt water by sand dunes.
 The National Trust protects 2,000 acres of farmland and marshland around the mere.
 Also under the care of The National Trust is Horsey Drainage Mill.
 It dates from 1912 and replaces an earlier mill that became dilapidated.
 In 1943 it was struck by lightning and ceased working and was left in a state of disrepair for many years.
 It has now been restored and from the top of the mill there are magnificent views of the surrounding countryside.

 The village of Acle has a very interesting church with a round Norman tower with a 15th century octagonal belfry.
-Acle Bridge has shops, boatyards and an inn so is a convenient place to stop.
+Acle Bridge has shops, boatyards and an inn and is a convenient place to stop.
 The River Bure flows for eleven miles from Acle Bridge through flat marshland towards the sea at Great Yarmouth.

 The longest Broadland river is the River Yare.
 This travels over 55 miles from near East Dereham, through Norwich, to the sea.
-One of the villages it flows through is Brundall which is one of the oldest boat building communities on the Broads.
+One of the villages it flows through is Brundall, which is one of the oldest boat building communities on the broads.
 It is where Norfolk Wherries were built as well as some fine racing yachts.